djpiper28/cards-against-humanity/README.md

 # Build and execute
 make -j

-./cards-against-humanity
+./backend
-# or .\cards-against-humanity.exe if you use WinDoze
+# or .\backend.exe if you use WinDoze

 # Format the code
 make fmt